delta-io/delta-sharing/PROTOCOL.md

   - Historical [Metadata](#metadata) will be returned if includeHistoricalMetadata is set to true.
   - The ordering of the lines doesn't matter.

-When responseformat=delta, a sequence of JSON strings delimited by newline.
+When `responseformat=delta`, a sequence of JSON strings delimited by newline.
 Each line is a JSON object defined in [API Response Format in Parquet](#api-response-format-in-delta).
 - The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Protocol](#protocol-in-delta-format) object.
 - The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Metadata](#metadata-in-delta-format) object.
 - The rest of the lines are [JSON wrapper objects](#json-wrapper-object-in-each-line) for [Files](#file-in-delta-format) of the change data feed.